Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/rotation.rst

    Particles rotation settings.

 These parameters specify how the individual particles are rotated during their travel.
-To visualize the rotation of a particle you should choose visualization type Axis in the Visualization panel and increase the Draw Size.
+To visualize the rotation of a particle you should choose visualization type *Axis* in the Visualization panel and increase the *Draw Size*.

 Options